xTheCapitalDx/RunAsTI-v2/README.txt

   RunAsTI v3

+-This is the DEFINITIVE EDITION of this utility - this is the only one you SHOULD be using!
+All other versions are less refined/complete.
--Based on AveYo's proven RunAsTI scripts.
+-Based on AveYo's Lean and Mean RunAsTI scripts.
 -Enhanced with new features and support for additional file types.
--Maintains the core PowerShell implementation from AveYo's iterations - it works well and is very effective.
+-Uses a modified version of the core RunAsTI PowerShell implementation from AveYo's iterations - it works better and is more effective.
--This is the DEFINITIVE version of this utility - this is the one you SHOULD be using!
-Other versions are less refined/complete.
--AV's such as Windows Defender may or may not flag this utility, in which case it is a false positive.
-RunAsTI v2 does not do anything harmful - it contains obfuscated code to evade detection so that it can successfully grant trustedinstaller privileges to the user.
-It also utilizes several "tricks" to work.
-These are necessary for the utility to function properly.
+-AV's such as Windows Defender may flag this utility as a threat, in which case it is a FALSE POSITIVE...
+RunAsTI v3 does NOT do anything harmful - while it DOES contain obfuscated code and utilizes several techniques which could be interpreted as "suspicious" in order to function properly, this utility is perfectly safe to use.

 Installation: